Still experiential. Still personalized. Still FLC.

-Our goal is to provide the same FLC classroom experience this coming fall regardless of the delivery methods–our faculty are dedicated to our your success, and continue to revise and update their courses for this fall.
+Our goal is to provide the same FLC classroom experience this semester regardless of the delivery methods–our faculty are dedicated to your success, and continue to revise and update their courses.
 Cleaning supplies will be available in all of our classrooms, labs, studios and study spaces across campus.

 In-person courses will use Canvas and other software to supplement the academic experience, keep students connected, and maintain learning if/when classroom attendance is not possible.
-Faculty are currently working to build out offerings that will capture the FLC experience in a virtual classroom, including hybrid, hyflex, and split-section courses.
-Additionally, we are working to create remote access options for students.
+Faculty developed offerings that will capture the FLC experience in a virtual classroom, including hybrid, hyflex, live online and asynchronous online courses.

-Additionally, some courses will be available completely online for students who are unable to return to campus in the Spring and are seeking a fully-online schedule, be sure to register for online, live online or HyFlex courses.
+If you are unable to return to campus in the Spring and are seeking a fully-online schedule, be sure to register for online, live online or HyFlex courses.
 We continue to grow our list of online courses from general education through upper division courses.
-Find our more about how you can create an online-only schedule for Fall 2020.
+Find our more about how you can create an online-only schedule for this semester.

 Faculty unable to teach in person will be using alternative teaching methods, including online through Canvas and/or Zoom.